arnabganguly/Kafkaconnect/README.md

-### Lab Objective
+### Lab Objectives
 - This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**. - The connect cluster in both the setups would ingest messages from twitter and  write them to an Azure Storage Blob.

 #### Standalone Mode
-- Single edge on the HDInsight cluster will used to demonstrate a standalone mode setup.
+- Single edge node on the HDInsight cluster will used to demonstrate a standalone mode Kafka Connect setup.

 #### Distributed Mode
--  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode setup.
+-  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode Kafka Connect setup.

  - Scalabilty is achieved in Kafka Connect with the addition of more edges nodes an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).

 - Since the number of Edge nodes can be scaled up or down on an existing cluster , this functionality can be used to scale the size of the Kafka Connect cluster as well.

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic2.png)